Home » DIY » Replacing a Playset Canopy

+If you missed the beginning of the project, you can see that here, or if you want to see the final reveal, you can see that here.
 If you’re wondering how to replace your playset canopy, I will tell you that if you can, buy the one that goes with the playset that snaps right on.
 They are about $30-$100 on-line.
 We didn’t opt to go that direction because one, I was so sure it was going to be a cakewalk to replace it, and two, of course we wanted something custom.
 And three, I like to make my life difficult.

 During the design process, Middle picked out a striped fabric.
 We went with a Sunbrella outdoor fabric.
 It’s not as heavy as a tarp, so I’ll let you know how it holds up over the winter (The way we did it, it’s not removable.).
 So, in this “DIY” post of how to replace your playset canopy, I am actually not so much going to tell you how to do it, but what not to do.
 I pretty much did it all the wrong way, which is why there was so much swearing involved.
 So here are a few tips below if you decide to replace it on your own.

-Number two.
+The first tip in replacing your playset canopy: Buy a pre-made canopy Number two.
 We measured, and I bought extra, but I did not account for the fact I needed to wrap it around the wood at the end, and would need to remove the excess.
 Make sure to do that.
 I pulled it so it was even, but really I should have pre-cut my fabric to size, and trimmed it on the ground instead of in the air on a ladder, with a pair of sharp scissors like a ding dong.
 Don’t do that.

 Number three: I didn’t want to sew, so I bought 54″ inch fabric, and then folded the edges under to match my canopy size.
 For the love of all that is holy, do that in the house out of the heat, and iron the edges down in the air conditioning like a sane person.
-Guys, I’m not the brightest light bulb in the box.
+Guys, I’m not always the brightest light bulb in the box.

 Number 4: Be taller.